How to Make a Gingerbread House Facade

-Using a photocopier, enlarge to desired size the photograph or drawing of the building you would like to render in gingerbread.
+Using a photocopier, enlarge the photograph or drawing of the building you would like to render in gingerbread to desired size.
 (Make sure rendering will fit on your largest baking sheet.)
-Place a sheet of tracing paper over enlarged image; trace it.
-Be sure to include all the exterior details and features of the house -- doors, windows, eaves, shutters, shingles -- so you can outline with icing later.
+Place a sheet of tracing paper over the enlarged image; trace it.
+Be sure to include all the exterior details and features of the house—doors, windows, eaves, shutters, shingles—so you can outline with icing later.
 Copy the tracing onto a sheet of card stock to make a template; cut it out.
 To make the supports, enlarge template to the height of the facade.
 Trace onto card stock; cut out.

 Place facade template over chilled dough; cut out with a paring knife.
 Remove excess dough from around template (reserve).
 Cut out windows from facade with a small utility knife.
 Gather together and roll out scraps of dough; cut out two shutters and two supports.
-Bake and cool as directed in recipe.
+Bake and cool as directed in gingerbread recipe.

 Place Silpat with house pieces on a baking sheet.
 Bake, rotating sheet halfway through, until just beginning to brown, about 18 minutes.
 Let cool completely.